-Term Definition LED A light-emitting diode (LED).
+Term Definition Incident Solar Reflection The solar reflection from the solar panel appears visible and close to the location of the Sun, such that both the solar reflection and the Sun originate and are visible from a receptor's viewpoint simultaneously.
+The angle between the reflected light and the perpendicular (or normal) to the surface (solar panel) is the angle of incidence.
+LED A light-emitting diode (LED).
 It is a semiconductor diode, which glows when a voltage is applied.
 LED signals are brighter and more efficient than incandescent bulbs and normally do not have a reflective mirror.
 Level Crossing A crossing where (typically) a road passes over a railway line.
 Level Crossing Warning Lights (LCWL) The system of lights located next to a level crossing on a railway line, used to warn road users from crossing.
 National Roads: Typically A Roads (UK) or N Roads (Ireland) Typically a road with a one or more carriageways with a maximum speed limit of up to 60mph or 70mph (UK A Road) or 100kph (Ireland N Road).
 These roads typically have fast moving vehicles with moderate to busy traffic density.
 Other road designations or maximum speed limits may apply internationally.
 Major National Roads: Typically a motorway Typically a road with a minimum of two carriageways with a maximum speed limit of up to 70mph (UK) or 120kph (Ireland).
 These roads typically have fast moving vehicles with busy traffic.
 Other road designation or maximum speed limits may apply internationally.
 Local Roads Typically roads and lanes with the lowest traffic densities.
 Speed limits vary.
 Normal The mathematical term used to define the line at right angles to a reflector i.e. a solar panel.
 Potential for temporary afterimage The likelihood of a solar reflection continuing to appear in one's vision after the exposure to the original image has ceased.
 Railway Signal A light or physical signalling system located beside a railway line.
 Used to indicate to a train driver a particular order.

-Receptor A potential viewer of glint and glare effects.
-Regional Roads B Roads (UK) or R Roads (Ireland) Typically a single carriageway with a maximum speed limit of up to 60mph (UK B Road) or 80kph (Ireland R Road).
+Term Definition Receptor A potential viewer of glint and glare effects.
+They may be located in a dwelling, as a pilot in a plane, as a road user, train operator etc Regional Roads B Roads (UK) or R Roads (Ireland) Typically a single carriageway with a maximum speed limit of up to 60mph (UK B Road) or 80kph (Ireland R Road).
 The speed of vehicles will vary with a typical traffic density of low to moderate.
-Other road designations or maximum speed limits may apply internationally.
+Other road designations or maximum speed limits may apply Runway Threshold internationally.
 The beginning of the physical runway surface.

-Term Definition Solar Glare Hazard Analysis Tool - solar glint and glare model SGHAT designed by Sandia National Laboratory, specifically for aviation and recommended by the FAA.
+SGHAT Solar Glare Hazard Analysis Tool - solar glint and glare model designed by Sandia National Laboratory, specifically for aviation and recommended by the FAA.
 Signal Hood A signal hood is located on a lit railway signal to screen the light from direct sunlight.
 Shadow Flicker Refers to the sunlight flickering effect caused when rotating wind turbine blades periodically cast shadows over neighbouring properties through small openings such as windows.
 Solar Reflection Also referred to as glint or glare.
 Used interchangeably to describe glint or glare where the type of solar reflection is not necessary.
 Specular Reflection The mirror-like reflection of light from a surface, in which light from a single incoming direction is reflected into a single outgoing direction.